kristoferfannar/cv/README.md

 # CV

-Welcome to my CV repo.
+Welcome to my CV repo!

+My current CV can be found on [kristoferfannar.github.io/cv](https://kristoferfannar.github.io/cv)

 In attempt to move away from overleaf, I've decided to move my cv to my file system, while version controlling it on GitHub.

-This allows for keeping track of incremental changes, autocompiling it and having a workflow continuously deploy it once I have somewhere to continuously deploy.
+This allows for keeping track of incremental changes, autocompiling it and having a workflow continuously deploy it on GitHub Pages.

 ## Setup